Blake-Loveland/landgrid-support/_articles/using-the-api.md

 **Response:**
 An array of parcels sorted by descending relevance rank.
 An empty results set with no error means no parcels could be matched.

+Parcel attributes that have a null value are omitted from the results.

 ### By parcel number

 `GET /api/v1/search.json?parcelnumb=<pin>&token=<token>`